Aditya1722/Presto-single-pulse-search-explaination-/README.md

             # Convert to a set for faster lookups below
             bad_blocks = set(bad_blocks)
 ```
-* In this we normalize the time series by diving with their respective `stds` and convert it into 1D
+* Normalising the time series by diving with their respective `stds` and convert it into 1D
 * setting all bad blocks in timeseries to 0
 ```
 # Step through the data